 Response times may be longer than in Australia.

 Always get a police report when you report a crime.

 Your insurer should have a 24-hour emergency number.

 Contact your provider with any complaints about tourist services or products.

 Check the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-For full consular services while in Madagascar, contact the Australian High Commission in Port Louis, Mauritius.
+For full consular and passport services while in Madagascar, contact the Australian Embassy (based in Mauritius) via email (see contact details below).